Selling my startup on Acquire.com: Key things to know before

 Introduction

-Teamscope is a platform for researchers collect, organise, and analyse their data.
-I founded it in 2013 when I was 25, and I ran that business for 9 years, and in September, I sold it to StudyPages.
+Teamscope is a platform for researchers to collect, organize, and analyze their data.
+I founded it in 2013 when I was 25 years old.
+I ran that business for 9 years and in September 2022, I sold it to StudyPages.

 Sleeping in the office right after moving from Chile to the Netherlands in 2015.